fkarg/fkarg.github.io/drafts/rat-meetup.md

-#### Make your physical meetup location noticable (v2.0)
+#### Make your physical meetup location noticable (semi-final fk)
 Most of our meetups have been in German.
 We spontaneously decided to hold some in English when someone was not able to participate in German.

 We very much welcome new faces, and are more appropriately a 'Karlsruhe Area'-Meetup.
 Still, we would appreciate it if people were at least aware of where [Karlsruhe][ka] is, and that we might speak German.

-While we are fully capable of seamlessly switching to English, discussion and especially expression quality took a hit.
+While we are fully capable of seamlessly switching to English, discussion and especially expression quality will take a hit for us with a different mother tongue.
 To reduce unnecessary friction in discussions, a policy going forward is that we will hold Meetups in German.

 Since we added 'Germany' in brackets to our description, almost all newcomers were able to participate in German.

-#### Having Community Experience (v2.0)
+#### Having Community Experience (semi-final fk)
 While it's hard to define what an 'experienced' rationalist would constitute, it's much easier to define 'community experience'.
 Community Experience is time spent with _other_ rationalist meetups - how they were organized, and what worked for them.

 'How to organize a LW meetup' is a great guide - and one we consult frequently -  but having seen an implementation in person as a reference is worth a lot.